 On the other hand, it’s slightly lower than places such as Nice and Marseille because it’s not seen in the same “exclusive” way.

-When compared to London, the cost of living in Montpellier comes out lower.
+Compared to London, the cost of living in Montpellier comes out lower.
 Restaurant prices are around 20% lower in Montpellier, but grocery prices are roughly 22% higher.
-However, if you buy from local markets you can get some great savings by haggling with sellers (something you’ll get used to the longer you live there).
+However, if you buy from local markets, you can get great savings by haggling with sellers (something you’ll get used to the longer you live there).

 As you can probably guess, rent and property prices are considerably lower in Montpellier.
-A 3-bed apartment in the city centre will cost you around €1050 (£947) a month.
+A 3-bed apartment in the city centre will cost you around €1050 (£947) monthly.

 When buying a property, expect to pay around €3,500 (£3,200) a square metre for central properties.

 Of course, this will vary depending on the location.
-Areas outside of the city centre will be considerably cheaper, and the city has a wealth of opportunities for buying property.
+Areas outside the city centre will be considerably cheaper, and the city has many opportunities for buying property.

 Thanks mainly to its recent economic boom, there has been a lot of construction work.
-It shouldn’t be difficult for you to snap up an attractive modern property for little money.
+It shouldn’t be difficult to snap up an attractive modern property for little money.

-Finally, when it comes to important utilities, you can expect to pay around €115 (£103) a month all in.
+Finally, you can expect to pay around €115 (£103) monthly for important utilities.

 While Montpellier might not have the lowest cost of living in France, it’ll still be a pleasant surprise for most Brits, Americans and Northern Europeans.
-You should be able to live a fairly varied and interesting lifestyle on around €1,400 a month for a couple, excluding rent.
+You should be able to live a fairly varied and interesting lifestyle for around €1,400 a month for a couple, excluding rent.